martinmaeland/cm4_cb_use_v01/README.md

 # Command Module 4 Carrierboard Utksytningsenhet
-This board will be used in an deployment unit (utskytningsenhet) for controlling several drones.
+This simple pcb will be used in a deployment unit (utskytningsenhet) for controlling several drones.